camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/01-process-engine/09-the-job-executor.html.md

 ### Acquirable Jobs

-A job is acquirable, i.e. a candidate for execution, if
+A job is acquirable, i.e. a candidate for execution, if it fulfills all following conditions:

 * it is due, meaning that the value in the DUEDATE_ column is in the past
 * it is not locked, meaning that the value in the LOCK_EXP_TIME_ column is in the past